Fau818/fau-tools/README.md

 ![training_visualization](github_attachment/training_visualization.png)

-> Three files named `MNIST_9846.pth`, `MNIST_9846.csv` and `MNIST_9846.txt` will be saved.
+> Three files named `best.pth`, `scalars.csv` and `exp_info.txt` will be saved.
 >
 > The first file is the trained model.
 >
-> The second file records the training process, which you can use matplotlib to visualize it.
+> The second file records scalar value changes in the training process, which you can use matplotlib to visualize it.
 >
-> The third file saves some hyper parameters about the training.
+> The third file saves some information about the experiment.

 ---